tbrowder/PostScript-Lib/README.md

 This repository is intended to be a collection of PostScript (PS) functions and classes to aid in writing PS and Encapsulated PS (EPS) programs.
+It includes a rudimentary text-to-pdf conversion program called *txt2pdf* (patterned on the program *enscript*).

-Collaboration is welcomed, and git access to the project will be given for interested parties.
+Collaboration is welcomed, and git access to the project may be given to interested parties who establish a good pull request record.

 # SYSTEM REQUIREMENTS

 + Ghostscript
++ Ghostscript fonts

 ## LICENSE